 When you ask the questions, be sure that the answers aren’t readily available on the company’s website or social media profiles.
 You want to get deeper insights about the organization to figure out whether they are a good fit for you and simultaneously show that you already know a lot about them.

 You should go to an interview with salary expectations set in advance.
-That’s why researching the industry and the role that you’re after is important—to determine the median salary for someone with your level of skill and experience.
-The insight obtained will help you negotiate a salary and obtain a favorable outcome.
+Researching the industry and the role that you are after lets you determine the median salary for someone with your level of skill and experience.
+Then, you can better negotiate your salary.

 On the flip side, knowing the salary range saves you from accepting less than you deserve.
-You’ll be better prepared to ask for the salary and benefits that match the value you can bring to the company.
+You will be better prepared to ask for the salary and benefits that match the value you can bring to the company.

 Having an appropriate outfit is vital for creating a good first impression.
 Knowing what to wear to an interview shows that you understand the industry and helps you present yourself in a professional manner.